zenaro147/NeoGB-Printer/README.md

 - [x] Update the code to support all games
 - [x] Use the original BMP library from Mofosyne C decompiler
 - [X] Write the BMP file on SD
-- [ ] Fix Palette issue with some games
+- [X] Fix Palette issue with some games
+- [ ] Handle with storage % instead number of files
+- [ ] Parse the Output directory too, to return the next image ID
 - [ ] Update documetation (wiring, compatible devices, etc)
 - [ ] Create the file automatically when the emulator finishes to receive all the data (If possible)
 - [ ] Add some kind of "FTP File Server" to download the images using a PC or Smartphone, without remove the SD card